NCAS-CMS/cfa-conventions/source/cfa.md

 **`aggregated_dimensions`** attribute must not be present on any variables that do not have aggregated data.

+When the correct interpretation of an aggregation variable requires knowledge of its dimensions, the dimensions listed by the **`aggregated_dimensions`** attribute should be treated as if they were the variable's dimensions encoded in the usual netCDF manner.

+#### Example 1

-The dimensions listed by the **`aggregated_dimensions`** attribute constrain the dimensions that may be spanned by variables referenced from any of the other attributes, in the same way that the array dimensions perform that role for a usual CF-netCDF variable.
-For instance, all variables named by the **`cell_measures`** attribute of an aggregated data variable must span a subset of zero or more of the dimensions given by the **`aggregated_dimensions`** attribute; or the variable named by the **`bounds`** attribute of an aggregated CF coordinate variable must span all of the aggregated dimensions in the same order, as well as the trailing bounds dimension.
-Any CF coordinate variable that shares its name with an aggregated dimension of an aggregated data variable will be considered as part of the data variable's CF domain definition.
+*For an aggregation variable that follows the CF conventions, the dimensions listed by the **`aggregated_dimensions`** attribute constrain the dimensions that may be spanned by variables referenced from any of the other attributes.
+For instance, all variables named by the **`cell_measures`** attribute of an aggregated CF data variable must span a subset of zero or more of the dimensions given by the **`aggregated_dimensions`** attribute; or the variable named by the **`bounds`** attribute of an aggregated CF coordinate variable must span all of the aggregated dimensions in the same order, as well as the trailing bounds dimension.
+Any CF coordinate variable that shares its name with an aggregated dimension of an aggregated CF data variable will be considered as part of the CF data variable's CF domain definition.*

 The fragments are organised into an orthogonal multidimensional array with the same number of dimensions as the aggregated data.
 Each